cdl96/Market-Lens/README.md

-# Market-Lens 🔍
+# MarketLens 🔍

 ## Overview
-Market-Lens is a tool designed to analyze and visualize market data, providing insights for better decision-making in financial markets.
+MarketLens is a tool designed to analyze and visualize market data, providing insights for better decision-making in financial markets.

 ## Installation
 ```bash